How to Understand & Prevent It

-I'd like to also refer you to some extensive and detailed resources on school violence which will give you a lot of statistics and specific information on the subject:
+I'd like to also refer you to an extensive and detailed resource on school violence which will give you a lot of statistics and specific information on the subject:

 One of the most helpless feelings in the world is to fear for your child's safety and not be able to do anything about it.
 You do not have to live with this feeling.